swr06/GLGame/README.md

 Created by Samuel Rasquinha using C++17 and OpenGL 3.3 :game_die:
 </p>

+# Note

+This game engine is discontinued.
+No one is working on it as of now, this was merely a project to improve my understanding.

 # What is GLGame ?

 GLGame is a Tiny OpenGL Game Engine that is simple, lightweight and easy to use.